Creating an induction and mentoring programme

 - have time for ‘learning conversations' where the mentor provides feedback and facilitates critical reflection by the teacher on their practice

-- be part of wider professional development and learning available to all staff
+- be part of wider professional development and learning available to all staff, including the opportunity to understand the setting's professional growth cycle and see the connections of this to the induction and mentoring programme

 - include access to external networks and professional development opportunities